infralovers/port-crossplane/README.md

 # port-crossplane

-This repository will be used as a template for connecting Crossplane and Port through ArgoCD
+This repository will be used as a template for connecting Crossplane and Port through ArgoCD.

 The following two secrets need to be set: